Harper, Schwarber, Castellanos power Phillies past Diamondbacks 5-3 in Game 1 of NLCS

 SNAKE EYES

 The Diamondbacks, who at 84-78 squeezed into the playoffs as the final NL wild card, were held to four hits.
 Corbin Carroll and Ketel Marte both went 1 for 4 and Christian Walker and Lourdes Gurriel Jr. were hitless.
-Gurriel grounded into a game-ending double play started nicely by third baseman Alec Bohm.
+Gurriel grounded into a game-ending double play.

 “There’s a portion of our lineup that was fairly silent that is very capable of carrying this ballclub,” Lovullo said.
 “With Zac giving up five runs and that part of the lineup, you know, possibly not contributing the way they normally have or can, it tells me a lot about this team that we’re balanced, and we can be dangerous.”